 Troy's practice experience encompasses a wide range of business law, from start-up businesses to complex transactional matters.
 He also represents health care providers, both private and institutional, and is regularly involved in government affairs, land use regulation, and municipal law matters.
 Troy has been a continuing legal education lecturer for the North Carolina Bar Association.
-He has been rated by his peers as being "preeminent" in his fields of law.

 - J.D., with highest honors, The University of North Carolina School of Law, 1967.
 Editor in Chief, North Carolina Law Review, Order of the Coif, The Chief Justice Walter Clark Award.

 - A.B., The University of North Carolina at Chapel Hill, 1965

 - "The Best Lawyers in America," Best Lawyers®,1987-2022